sgtpep/csstag/README.md

 If you're using [Prettier](https://prettier.io/), it will format the CSS code inside `css` tag function.

 `csstag` itself comes as a bundle containing some heavy-weight packages like [PostCSS](https://postcss.org/) and has a size of ~100K minimized.
-To exclude it from your production code and leave only transpiled styles you might use a [Babel](https://babeljs.io/) plugin [babel-plugin-csstag](https://github.com/sgtpep/csstag/tree/master/babel-plugin-csstag).
+To exclude it from production code and leave only compiled styles you might use a [Babel](https://babeljs.io/) plugin [babel-plugin-csstag](https://github.com/sgtpep/csstag/tree/master/babel-plugin-csstag).

 ## API